 - Promoting architectures, traditional cultures, and innovations that spark creative solutions to environmental challenges

-- Fundraising to maintain TLR to State Historical Building Code standards and rehabilitate buildings as needed to comply with public access safety standards
+- Fundraising to preserve and maintain The Last Resort to State Historical Building Code standards while complying with public access safety standards

 - Showcasing local and regional artist’s work